LINUM 3

 Researchers involved

-Project leader:Agnès Perrin-Doucey
+Project Leader:Agnès Perrin-Doucey

 Researchers involved:Eleonora Acerra,Sandrine Bazile,Catherine Dupuy, Philippe Gabriel,Aldo Gennaï,Brigitte Louichon, Yves Soulé.